f5devcentral/f5-agility-labs-xc/docs/class4/class4.rst

 In this lab, participants will explore the depths of F5 Web Application and API Protection (WAAP) within F5 Distributed Cloud.
-Dive headfirst into the cutting-edge world of API Discovery, uncovering what’s within, Sensitive Data and Authentication State detection.
+Dive headfirst into the cutting-edge world of API Discovery, uncovering what’s within: Sensitive Data and Authentication State detection.
 Get hands-on experience as you unleash the power of API Protection and API Rate Limiting.